 It has not even been accepted as a valid ground for divorce that one of the parties to marriage had indulged in sexual intercourse before marriage.
 What is forbidden by law is adultery.
 Also, it is an offence for men only.

 We live in a society that disapproves acts like making out, kissing or sex unless you are married to the person indulged in these acts with you.
 The society is going to make an issue out of it if you are not married to the other person just because they feel it is immoral.
 Therefore, the police arrest couples from hotels even if they have not committed any offence but two consenting adults were indulged in sexual intercourse.
 It, then, takes advantage of the situation wherein either their parents are not aware of their relation or the social disapproval and shame that it follows after having being caught in a sexual act privately, with someone who is not acceptable to the society or their parents.

-In 2010, the Supreme Court reiterated that heterosexual relation between two consenting adults, including pre-marital sex, is not an offence except in cases of “adultery”.
+In 2010, the Supreme Court reiterated that heterosexual relationship between two consenting adults, including pre-marital sex, is not an offence except in cases of “adultery”.
 A bench comprising Chief Justice K G Balakrishnan and Justices Deepak Verma and B S Chauhan said, “In the present social milieu, some view pre-marital sex as an attack on the centrality of marriage while a significant number see nothing wrong in it.
 This conflict of opinion on morality did not make pre-marital sex an offence.
 Morality and criminality are not co-extensive.
 Notions of social morality are inherently subjective and criminal law cannot be used as a means to unduly interfere with the domain of personal autonomy.”

 Hence, the Supreme Court ruled that pre-marital sex is not an offence.
 The same view has been reiterated by the court time and again.